80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of something wet hitting a surface.

-Example sentenceThe eggs fall on the ground with a splat.
+Example in a sentenceThe eggs fall on the ground with a splat.

 69. Swoosh